smittytone/e6809/README.md

 ### The Run Menu

 When you are running code without automatically pausing between instructions, the keypad will glow white.
 Tap any key to halt the code.
 The keys will cease to glow.
 If the keys cease to glow without a key press, then the code has returned.
 Tap any key to return to the main menu.

+### Loading Code

+Use the `loader.py` utility in `/scripts` to send binary program data to the monitor.

+1. Press `B` (magenta) at the main menu to prepare the board for loading.
+2. Run `python loader.py -s <start_address> -d <device_name> <rom_file>`.

+`-s` specifies the 16-bit address at which the program will be stored. `-d` specifies the monitor board’s device file, eg. `/dev/cu.usbmodem1414301`, under macOS or Linux.

+The Pico LED will flash five times to signal a load error, if one occurred.

+You can use Spasm to generate assembled `.rom` files.

 ## Copyright